Easter Monday | Dyngus Day

 Easter Monday celebration around the world

-Easter Monday is celebrated in 21 countries such as the United States, United Kingdom, Canada and Australia, it is observed as a public holiday and considered as part of Easter. there are Easter parades known as Dyngus or Splash Monday occur in many parts of the world.
+Easter Monday is celebrated in 21 countries such as the United States, United Kingdom, Canada, and Australia, it is observed as a public holiday and considered as part of Easter. there are Easter parades known as Dyngus or Splash Monday that occur in many parts of the world.

 Easter eggs are delivered by fox in Germany while in Switzerland these are delivered by a cuckoo.
 In the United States, the egg giving tradition started in the 18th century which is brought by the Protestant German immigrants in the Dutch area of Pennsylvania.